HeapsIO/heaps-doc/H2D-Concepts.md

 &nbsp;

 **Texture**
->_A Texture (represented by h3d.mat.Texture type) whose per-pixel data is located in GPU memory.
+>_A Texture (represented by [h3d.mat.Texture]()) whose per-pixel data is located in GPU memory.
 You can no longer access its pixels or modify it in an efficient way.
 But it can be used to display 3D models or 2D pictures._

 &nbsp;
 &nbsp;